 NOW THEREFORE, BE IT RESOLVED, that the Board of Directors authorize the Executive Director to procure construction services to construct the additional soundwalls and other work for the MoPac Improvement Project.

 Adopted by the Board of Directors of the Central Texas Regional Mobility Authority on the 31st day of May 2017.

-Submitted and reviewed by: Approved: Geoffrey Petrov, General Counsel Ray A. Wilkerson Chairman, Board of Directors
+Ray A. Wilkerson Chairman, Board of Directors

 Executive Director Report